-After Gangs of Wasseypur, this is one film which takes us through an in-depth journey with violence dwelling in the humor.
-In one scene, a dead man’s body won’t go inside the coffin so the guys who chop the pork meat break his bones as the man’s mistress is crying while his wife is calm- well, those guys are reported to the Police station.
-The film is a rustic tale of the youth in Angamaly, a town in Kerala (India), revolving around six youngsters and mainly on a quintessential Mother’s loving child Pepe who open up pork meat business and the happenings around it.
+After Gangs of Wasseypur (2012), Angamaly Diaries is a rare film which routes through the by-lanes of violence posed with humour.
+In a particular scene, a dead man’s body won’t fit inside the coffin so the pork chopping guys break his bones.
+On one side is the man’s mistress crying while on the another his calm and composed wife is calm – such sequences sprout black humour tickling the funny bone.
+It’s a rustic tale of the youth in Angamaly, a town in Kerala (India), revolving around six youngsters and mainly on a quintessential Mother’s loving child Pepe who open a pork meat business.

-With the love Angamaly Diaries has received from all over, the unforgettable part is not the stars promoting the film or the critical acclaim it has got but the 11-minute climax shot in one single shot.
-The climax gives an anticlimax while it is brilliantly executed like the Francis Ford Coppola style amidst a religious procession.
+With the love Angamaly Diaries has received from all over, the interesting part is not the stars promoting the film or the critical acclaim it has got but the 11-minute one shot climax.
+The climax gives an anticlimax while it is brilliantly executed like the Francis Ford Coppola-style amidst a religious procession.
 To sum up, it’s a brutally honest film with the technicalities of film-making used with love (sincerely) by bunch of youngsters.

-As the pigs faced the knife all the time while I was facing the satisfaction of a thrilling and entertaining experience.
+As the pigs faced the knife all the time while I faced the satisfaction of a thrilling and entertaining experience.
 Spirit of Angamaly is totally ignited!

 Release: 3 March, 2017